howl.interact

 Registers a new interaction.
 Registered interactions are available as fields on

-module itself, using the interaction name.
+the interact module itself, using the interaction name.

-is a table with the following fields:
+def is a table with the following fields:

-: [required] The name of the interaction.description
+- name: [required] The name of the interaction.

-: [required] implements the interaction and returns the result of the interaction.
+- handler: [required] implements the interaction and returns the result of the interaction.
 See above for some example handlers.

 The handler function may accept arguments.
 Any arguments passed when calling the interaction are passed through to the handler function.